 That got an honest smile of him.
 His arms came a little closer around her, but he didn’t close for a third kiss.

-Finally Mirium pushed away.
+Finally Mirium stepped away.
 “Go on, then.
-But write me, love.
+But write me.
 Frequently, and about everything.”

 Keelath regarded her.
-Then he said with a nod, “Very well,” before he turned away.
+Then he said, “Very well,” and turned to walk away.